thanhnguyen123-dev/Recycling-Android-App/items/report.md

 **Greater Data Usage, Handling and Sophistication**

+3. [Data-Profile] Create a Profile Page for Users or any Entities, which contains a media file (image, animation (e.g., gif), video). (easy)

+4. [Data-GPS] Use GPS information based on location data in your App. (easy)

-3. [Data-Graphical] Create a Graphical report viewer to see a report of some useful data from your app.
+5. [Data-Graphical] Create a Graphical report viewer to see a report of some useful data from your app.
 No marks will be awarded if the report is non-graphical. (medium)
     * Code: [Class StatisticsActivity.java](RecycleMe/app/src/main/java/com/example/recycleme/StatisticActivity.java)
     * Description of feature: This feature will show the statistics: